Yoga Asana & Meditation

 * * *

-Mindfulness can be practised anytime, anywhere, no experience is necessary.
+Mindfulness can be practiced anytime, anywhere, no experience is necessary.
 All it needs is your full, curious attention.
 Next time you are brushing your teeth, tidying up, helping someone out, listening to others, or on your way to work, try it out.
-Note: Being mindful in nature and with animals is particularly therapeutic, grounding and calming.
+Note: Being mindful in nature and with animals is particularly therapeutic, grounding, and calming.
 Remember to stop and smell the roses.

 * * *